cinar/checker/v2/README.md

 - [`url-escape`](DOC.md#URLEscape): Escapes special characters in the string for URLs.
 - [`url-unescape`](DOC.md#URLUnescape): Unescapes special characters in the string for URLs.

-# Custom Checkers

-## Custom Checkers and Normalizers
+# Custom Checkers and Normalizers

 You can define custom checkers or normalizers and register them for use in your validation logic.
 Here is an example of how to create and register a custom checker: